jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 2021-10-22 - not sure if APPS-835 is still a blocker to working on stage; i think not.
 APPS-835 is actually still in progress (fwiw).

 2021-05-21 - still waiting on APPS-835 ticket (delete child items on californica stage for pages ingested pre-fester workflow). cannot ingest on stage until after that work is completed.
 Dawn is testing the work done by Andy on APPS-835 with a new ingest of Armenian manuscripts on californica-stage.

+Tracking Repository of CSVs

+On 2021-12-07 I am going to delete the following files from the LA Times eureka repository:
+Current location of these files is: eureka/in_progress/lisa/latimes/latimes_noncompleted
+- latimes_imported.csv
+-
+Descriptions of files and rationales latimes_imported.csv and latimes_in_progress.csv include all items from the LA Times collection in DLCS that had the status of "Imported" or "In Progress" respectively when the original export was performed.
+These items have been ingested into Californica in Stage and Prod, but marked as "Private."
+These items do not need to be tracked because they will need to be re-exported when they have been edited or completed.
+This data is either outdated (because metadata has been added to them) or not useful because we don't need to preserve this data for future use because we want it to be updated.